 We tested and traveled with the boots purchased for this review over several months.
 The majority of testing took place in the lead tester's location in Colorado.
 From varying mountainous landscapes and canyons, to the shoving of all boots into one duffel bag, to the limited comfort of living in a van, these contenders became an interesting part of daily life.
-Through rain, snow, and creek-stomping, we tested across town, in canyons with rivers, and of course with hoses and bathtubs.
+Through rain, snow, and creek-splashing, we tested in town, in canyons with rivers, and of course with hoses and bathtubs.

 We took our boots one by one, one right after the other, through walkabouts in the snow, on wet pavement, up hills, and into rivers and creeks, taking note of how shaft height and circumference influenced our experience.
 For a long-term waterproofing test, we headed to the bathtub or sink.
-We had them sit in shallow water for four hours, checking for leaks in the soles (notably where they meet the upper rubber) and thankfully found none.
-With pairs that had nylon gussets or zippers, we wanted to test the waterproofing of these certain design features.
-Thus, raising the water levels and weighing the boots down so they wouldn't float, we tested for leakage or water absorption into the boots at these seams or zippers, which then determined a more accurate flood height.
+We had them sit in shallow water for four hours, checking for leaks in the soles (notably where they meet the upper rubber) and thankfully have found none.
+With pairs that had nylon gussets or zippers, we wanted to make sure to test the waterproofing of these certain design features.
+To do this we raised the water levels and weighed the boots down so they wouldn't float, and noted any leakage or water absorption into the boots at these seams or zippers, which then determined a more accurate flood height.

 Comfort & Fit